 The focus of this semester is on expending your knowledge related to the field of ICT & Software engineering.
 In doing so, you will also develop professional skills that are relevant to all ICT professionals.
 During this semester you will participate in four modules:

 - 1 Project in a simulated environment (PRJ)

-- 2 Object oriented development (OOD)
+- 2 Supporting workshops (WKS)

-- 3 Web application development (WAD)
+- 3 Object oriented development (OOD)

-- 4 Supporting workshops (WKS)
+- 4 Web application development (WAD)

 The emphasis of this semester is on analysing, designing and delivering object-oriented software solutions.